 This applies regardless of how the card is used, including tap, insert, swipe, or digital wallets such as Apple Pay or Google Pay.

-The proposed ban does not apply to:
+The proposed ban would not apply to:

 Online card payments